idfyed/sample-node-app/README.md

 ### Running the application

-  1. Point your browser to `https://localhost:3000`.
+Point your browser to `https://localhost:3000`.
 Since the application uses self signed SSL certificates you will receive a warning and will have to trust the certificate.
-  1. Click the link **Authenticate**.
-Your browser should now get redirected to the Diglias server that will render a QR code on the screen.
-  1. Use your Diglias Me id to authenticate yourself to the Diglias system.

-	  1. If the Diglias Me in use is new (i.e. is missing a verified personal identification number) the first authentication will fail.
-    You will be presented with a form where you are expected to submit a personal identification number.
-	  1. When the form has been submitted a new QR code will be rendered.
-    Use your Diglias 	Me to scan the code.
-	  1. Since you are adding a verified attribute to the Diglias ME you will be asked to 	enter create a PIN, verify it and enter it a third time.
-	  1. Confirm that the personal idenfificatiion number is correct and add it to the 	Diglais ME.
-	  1. The process will start over from step 3

-  1. If the authentication is successful you will be directed back to the application where all the supplied user properties will be rendered on a page.
+The sample includes 3 main scenarios:

+#### Authenticate

+Demonstrates authentication of a user either by requesting a default set of attribute or by selecting a sub set of attributes to request.
+Once the authentication has been successfully completed, it is possible to add a value to the users Diglias using the backend RP Management API.

+#### Web Flow Connect

+This flow shows how to add a attribute to the users Diglias profile as part of a normal authentication flow.

+#### App Initiated

+A sample of how to implement a App initiated flow where the users journey starts by scanning a static QR code and ends up with a web page rendered in a web view in the Diglias app.

 ## Running in Docker